 Wilhelm Röntgen discovered X-rays without a single randomised experiment and still was awarded the first Nobel Prize in Physics.
 And, to the best of my knowledge, not a single organ transplantation has ever been conducted in a double-blind manner.

-Nevertheless, some people believe that nothing good has ever entered this world without being tested in rigorous, randomised, double-blind, clinical trials (RCT).
-Some even believe that modern Medicine is always based on scientific evidence of the highest possible standard (hahaha).
+Nevertheless, some people believe that nothing good has ever entered this world without being tested in placebo-controlled, randomised, double-blind, clinical trials (RCT).
+Some even believe that “modern Medicine” is always based on scientific evidence of the highest possible standard.
 That isn’t even vaguely true.

 In contrast, Behavioural Therapies do not carry the same risks and side effects as does medication.
 There are no reported birth defects when women see a Psychotherapist during a pregnancy.
 Nutritional Therapy may lead to smelly farts, but doesn’t cause anaphylactic shock, and the side effect of Exercise Therapy is sore muscles.
 Not quite the stuff the public needs protection from.

-Neurotherapy has reached the highest level of evidence of effectiveness.
+Neurofeedback Therapy has in fact reached the highest level of evidence of effectiveness.
 Is that good enough?